deniitooou/deniitooou/README.md

 - ### 👋 Hi world, My name is Denitsa Velikova @deniitooou !
-- I'm an engineer and I studied for four years at the Technical University of Varna then I received my bachelor's degree..
+- I was a machine engineer in England, but now I'm inlove in software pogramming..
-- I've got into programming a bit later. :upside_down_face:
+- I've got into programming a bit later... :upside_down_face:
-- I've been traveling the world for seven years before the pandemic started but home country is Bulgaria and I'm living in Karnobat currently.
+- I've been traveling the world for five years before the pandemic started but home country is Bulgaria and I'm living in Sofia currently.
 - 👀 I’m interested in Learning!

  ![image](https://img.shields.io/badge/Visual_Studio-5C2D91?style=for-the-badge&logo=visual%20studio&logoColor=white)